California winter storm, avalanche leave 1 dead, 2 injured

 The Sierra Nevada avalanche Friday afternoon injured two people, one seriously.
 Three others escaped without being hurt.

-Heather Turping saw the massive avalanche passed only a foot in front of her.
+Heather Turning saw the massive avalanche pass only a foot in front of her.

 A woman screamed that her husband was missing and someone spotted a snowboard poking out of the snow.